Lightningtow/Hudify/README.md

 ```
 #### Known issues:
 - sometimes progress var skips a second
-- progress doesn't always update progress on first skip of session
+- variables doesn't always update on first skip of session
-- when skipping, a slight delay before hud updates
+- when skipping tracks, a slight but noticeable delay before hud updates

 #### Todo list: